nattthebear/vdomk/README.md

 # vdomk

 This is an experimental React-like view layer.
-It's intended only as a research project and shouldn't be used by anything.
+It's intended only as a research project and shouldn't be considered production ready.

 ## Usage

-Todos example:
+Example Todos App:

 ```typescript
 import { h, Fragment, createRoot, TPC, OPC, scheduleUpdate } from "vdomk";